Pronunciation assessment: Recent developments

-During 2021-22, a smartphone-based CAPT system was used to sense articulation through both audible and inaudible signals, providing feedback at the phoneme level.
+During 2021–22, a smartphone-based CAPT system was used to sense articulation through both audible and inaudible signals, providing feedback at the phoneme level.

 Some promising areas for improvement which were being developed in 2024 include articulatory feature extraction and transfer learning to suppress unnecessary corrections.
 Other interesting advances under development include "augmented reality" interfaces for mobile devices using optical character recognition to provide pronunciation training on text found in user environments.

 In 2024, audio multimodal large language models were first described as assessing pronunciation.
 That work has been carried forward by other researchers in 2025 who report positive results.
 Subsequently, researchers demonstrated pronunciation scoring by providing a language model with textual descriptions of speech, including the speech-to-text transcript, phoneme sequences, pauses, and phoneme sequence matching; this approach can achieve performance similar to multimodal LLMs that analyze raw audio while avoiding their higher computational cost.

 In 2025, the Duolingo English Test authors published a description of their pronunciation assessment method, purportedly built to measure intelligibility rather than accent imitation.
 While achieving a correlation of 0.82 with expert human ratings, very close to inter-rater agreement and outperforming alternative methods, the method is nonetheless based on experts' scores along the six-point CEFR common reference levels scale, instead of actual blinded listener transcriptions.

 Further promising work in 2025 includes assessment feedback aligning learner speech to synthetic utterances using interpretable features, identifying continuous spans of words for remediation feedback; synthesizing corrected speech matching learners' self-perceived voices, which they prefer and imitate more accurately as corrections; and streaming such interactions.

+On January 21, 2026, Educational Testing Service's TOEFL iBT high-stakes English language test, required by US university admissions and employers from English as a foreign language applicants more often than all other internet-based tests combined, changed its speaking assessments.
+While official rubrics claim that the new scoring will be based primarily on intelligibility, the new test's technical description indicates that it judges intelligibility by "correctness of pronunciation, naturalness of speech rhythm, and naturalness of prosody (e.g., syllable stress)" instead of agreement with blinded listener transcription.

+In April 2026, Google Search withdrew the assessment and remediation features of their pronunciation widget, which now only plays audio and shows mouth position diagram animations without recording audio.
+And Google Translate added pronunciation assessment and remediation feedback features.

 In popular culture

-The 2012 horror film Prometheus shows android character David 8 learning to pronounce Proto-Indo-European phrases from a holographic virtual tutor.
+The 2012 sci-fi horror film Prometheus shows android character David 8 learning to pronounce Proto-Indo-European phrases from a holographic virtual tutor.
 Rosetta Stone, the first comprehensive language learning application with pronunciation assessment capabilities, was mentioned on Saturday Night Live and How I Met Your Mother.